tatumio/doc/docs/rpc/stellar-rpc-documentation/getOperation.md

 2. **Operation Verification:**
    Users can verify the details of an operation, including its type, source account, destination account, and other relevant information.

-## Request Parameters
+### Request Parameters

 The `getOperation` method accepts the following parameters:

 - `operationId` (string, required):
   The unique identifier of the operation for which you want to retrieve information.

-- `join` (boolean, optional):
+- `join` (string, optional):
-  An optional parameter to join results.
-If set to true, results will be joined.
-Defaults to false.
+  Set this parameter to "transactions" in the query to include the transactions which created each of the operations in the response.
+It is not required and is used to enrich the response with transaction details pertinent to the operations.

-## Return Object
+### Return Object

 The `getOperation` method returns detailed information about the specified operation on the Stellar blockchain.
 The response includes data such as the operation ID, source account, destination account, type of operation, and more.